mokadi-suryaprasad/gcp-terraform-ansible-automation/terraform_ansible/ansible_interview_questions.md

 Ansible is **Push-Based**.
 The control machine **pushes** changes to other servers using **SSH**.

+## One-Line Interview Answer
+**Ansible is a simple, agentless, and push-based automation tool that configures and manages multiple servers using YAML playbooks.**

 ---

 ## 3) What is a Playbook?